tomasbjerre/simple-bitbucket-commit-checker/README.md

 * Supporting variables to be used in error messages and checks.
  * BITBUCKET_EMAIL, Email of user in Bitbucket.
  * BITBUCKET_NAME Name of user in Bitbucket.
+ * BITBUCKET_USER, User display name of user in Bitbucket.
+ * BITBUCKET_USER_SLUG, User slug (username) of user in Bitbucket.
  * COMMITTER_EMAIL, Email of committer name.
  * COMMITTER_NAME, Name of committer email.
  * AUTHOR_EMAIL, Email of author email.
  * AUTHOR_NAME, Name of author name.
- * BITBUCKET_USER, Username of user in Bitbucket.

 The plugin is configured on repository level, where all hooks are configured.
 If you want to configure it once for all repos, have a look at [Settings Synchronizer for Bitbucket](https://github.com/tomasbjerre/settings-synchronizer-for-bitbucket-plugin).